Skip to main content

 • System file naming rule: FlyOS-Fast-[chip series]-[version number].img, for example: FlyOS-Fast-H5-v1.0.0.img

-• Windows system downloads .exe file, this file is a 7z self-extracting archive, after downloading, double-click to open and extract to get the .img file (only Windows system can extract)
+• Windows system download .exe file, this is a 7z self-extracting archive.
+After download completes, double-click to extract and get the .img file (can only be extracted on Windows)

-• Other systems such as MacOS and Linux systems download .7z file, this file is a 7z archive, after downloading, use a tool that supports 7z format to extract and get the .img file
+• For other systems like MacOS or Linux, download the .7z file, which is a 7z compressed file.
+After download completes, use tools that support 7z format to extract and get the .img file

-• Due to the large size of the system file, other compression formats and source image downloads are temporarily not provided
+• Due to large file size, other compression formats and source images are not provided currently

 • Click the image you need to download